Wooden Jewellery

 Article title : Permanent jewellery

-"Permanent jewellery is a category of jewellery or adornment that is designed to be worn for long continuous periods, or cannot be removed without special..."
+"Permanent jewellery is a type of jewellery or adornment that is worn continuously for a significant period, and is designed to be difficult or impossible..."

 Article title : Genital piercing